 - Two entities (Turning point and Turning Point Pvt Ltd) with similar nature of business were using the identical trademark “TP Turning Point”.

 - In 2015, Turning point was restrained from using the said trademark, followed by a suit filed by Turning Point Pvt Ltd in Delhi High Court.

 - In 2017, Turning point challenged the interim injunction order passed in 2015, establishing themselves as the prior users of the trademark.

 What happened in 2015?

-- In year 2015, the respondent Turning Point Institute Pvt.
-Ltd, engaged in providing educational and training services, by way of preparatory classes for competitive examinations such as the IIT-JEE, PMT, and others, and was operating under the trademark “TP TURNING POINT approached the Delhi High court and filed a suit against our client Turning Point for passing off the trademark “TP TURNING POINT”.
+- In the year 2015, the Respondent Turning Point Institute Pvt.
+Ltd, engaged in providing educational and training services, by way of preparatory classes for competitive examinations such as the IIT-JEE, PMT, and others, and was operating under the trademark “TP TURNING POINT approached the Delhi High Court and filed a suit against our client Turning Point for passing off the trademark “TP TURNING POINT”.

 The trademark “TP Turning Point”, of the respondent, was represented, alternatively, in either of the two following modes.

 - In August 2015, The Delhi High Court comprising of a single judge after considering three documents passed an interim injunction vide order dated 11/08/2015, restraining/injuncting our client from using the trademark and established that the respondent had the sole and exclusive right to use the said trademark.

 - It was also alleged, that our client was seeking to wrongfully encash on the goodwill of the respondent, resulting in irreparable loss and damage to the respondent’s reputation, apart from the monetary loss that the respondent suffered as a consequence.